Chapter 1: What Is Computation?

 1.1 Bits: The Atoms of Information

 Imagine you are in a dark room with a single light switch.
 The switch can be in one of two positions: off or on.
 That single choice - off or on, no or yes, false or true, 0 or 1 - is the fundamental unit of information.
-We call it a bit, short for binary digit.
+We call it a bit, short for binary digit, a term coined by the mathematician John Tukey in 1947.

-Key Idea.
 A bit is the smallest possible piece of information.
-It represents a single choice between two alternatives, which we label 0 and 1.
+It represents a single choice between two alternatives, which we conventionally label 0 and 1.

 Binary and Decimal